epfl-theos/koopmans/docs/input_file.rst

 The kcw subblock
 ~~~~~~~~~~~~~~~
 This subblock contains keywords specific to ``kcw.x`` (see the `list of valid kcw.x keywords <https://www.quantum-espresso.org/Doc/INPUT_KCW.html>`_).
-Note that they should not be grouped by namelists as they are in a ``kcw.x`` input file.
 Non-experts will never need to change these keywords.

 The ui subblock